 Dialogues in Diversity:Art From Marginal to Mainstream by John K. Grande

 Overview:Dialogues in Diversity brings together the views, ideas and vision of artists from a variety of countries around the world.
-As is evidenced from the many different approaches to visual arts practise, and understandings of cultural and natural diversity.
-This book will evidence that regional diversity In artistic practise is flourishing and has many very different facets and approaches to what art is, can be, and potentially involves in the social and public sphere.
+As is evidenced from the many different approaches to visual arts practice, and understandings of cultural and natural diversity.
+This book will evidence that regional diversity In artistic practice is flourishing and has many very different facets and approaches to what art is, can be, and potentially involves in the social and public sphere.
 And this despite the lack of extensive media reportage on this.

 The author John K. Grande,whose earlier books included Balance: Art & Nature (Black Rose Books) and Art Nature Dialogues (SUNY Press) intends to simply enable artists from so-called mainstream cultures to realize there is a whole world out there, largely unexplored, and less well represented in the mainstream, arts and journalist media that while not being represented is actually very much a vital and engaging cultural practice and milieu.